-- 8.78 Services, including those provided to households, are hard to price to a constant quality.
+- 8.82 Services, including those provided to households, are hard to price to a constant quality.
 To meet CPI requirements, respondents are asked to select a property and to provide a costing for the provision of a completed job for a popular service to that property.
 This overcomes problems with simple measures such as hourly rates (where, for example, more experienced people can perform a given task more quickly). - Hairdressing and personal grooming services are difficult to adjust for changes in quality.
-For example, trying to assess the change in the quality of a haircut is subjective.
-As a result, quality adjustments are rarely applied to personal care services. - Changes in the quality of child care are also difficult to assess because of the subjective nature of measuring effects such as changes in experienced staff.
+For example, trying to assess the change in the quality of a haircut is very subjective.
+As a result, quality adjustments are rarely applied to personal care services. - Changes in the quality of child care are also difficult to assess because of the subjective nature of measuring effects such as changes in experienced staff and changes in the carer to child ratio.
 Therefore, no quality adjustments are made for these changes.